Roger Stone Sentenced To More Than 3 Years Amid Furor Over Trump And DOJ

 The guidelines

-The totality of the false statements, the witness tampering and the unanimous finding of guilt by jurors merited the seven to nine years in prison as contemplated by the federal sentencing guidelines, prosecutors wrote in the first memo.
+In the first memo, prosecutors wrote that the totality of the false statements, the witness tampering and the unanimous finding of guilt by jurors merited the seven to nine years in prison as contemplated by the federal sentencing guidelines.

 Stone's attorneys had asked Jackson for probation.